myousefi2016/QLB/README.md

 2. Change into the QLB folder `cd QLB/`
 3. Compile with `make` which builds QLB by default with CUDA and assumes your CUDA installation is residing in `/usr/local/cuda/`.
 To disable CUDA run `make CUDA=false` instead.

+<span style="color:red">Note:</span> Ubuntu 14.04/14.10 might suffer from a linker regression that is exposed when linking against the system OpenGL library (Mesa) but running the application against the NVIDIA one.
+The bug can be fixed by directly linking against the OpenGL library from NVIDIA by adding `-L/usr/lib/nvidia-346/` to beginning of the `LDFLAGS` in the Makefile.
+See [here][bug1248642] for further information.

 ### Mac OS X ###

 To build QLB on Mac OS X the following libraries are required: